pdfernhout/Twirlip7/src/server/README-server-api.md

 Example URL: http://localhost:8080/sha256/somesha?content-type=image/png&title=some%20title

 Resources must have been created with a specific format.
-The resource files must also be names in a certain way -- specifically as {sha256: sha256Requested}.
+The resource files must also be named in a certain way -- specifically as {sha256: sha256Requested}.
 See chat.js uploadDocumentClicked for an example.

     function uploadDocumentClicked() {
         FileUtils.loadFromFile(true, (filename, contents, bytes) => {